ene-h/Ken3S/src/site/notes/Matchups/Alex.md

 	- Alex crouch MP is both a low- and high parry
 - Alex has long recovery on key moves, so [[General stuff/Terminology#Whiff punish\|whiff punish]], even if its just sweep or raw super
 - Don't whiff to build meter too much, especially if Alex has meter for EX elbow
+- If you block SA2, do a jump-in combo to avoid getting grabbed
+- You have to anti-air Alex SA3, jabs work, DP gets beaten sometimes

 > [!danger]- Raw SA3 punish
 > Crouch HP (I'm pretty sure Alex is considered standing the entire time, can also do crouch MK xx MP DP xx SA3)